Top 5 React UI Design Frameworks 2021

 Do you have any Software Development Ideas which you need to transform into reality?
 Try our Software Development Cost Calculator tool by which you can get estimated cost for your development and in case you are looking to build your own offshore team of developers, this cost calculator can be an amazing tool for a budget.

-For any developers team working on the migration project who are unaware of the current system, the client should spend time with the new team in order to make sure that the team understands the flow of the system.
-The new team must take sufficient time to analyze the existing system and to come up with a migration plan.
+For any developers team working on the migration project who are unaware of the current system, the client should spend time with the new team to make sure that the team understands the flow of the system.
+The new team must take sufficient time to analyze the existing system and come up with a migration plan.
 Meanwhile, the client can always raise what are the business problems that he is facing with the current system.

-To define the scope of a project, the client must share a detailed project requirement to successfully complete the migration.
-The developers and the client must be on the same page with the migration plan and there must be a proper discussion on all the aspects of migration to safeguard the from all future problems.
+To define the scope of a project, the client must share a detailed project requirement to complete the migration.
+The developers and the client must be on the same page with the migration plan and there must be a proper discussion on all the aspects of migration to safeguard them from all future problems.

 Sometimes, it may happen that the development team does not create detailed documentation of the business logic mapped in backend technology.
 If the migration is done by the same team, then it will not create any major problems, but when the migration is done by a new team, the documentation is really important.
 So it is highly recommended to have detailed documentation of business logic.